 Yes, the disks of pie dough can be frozen for up to 5 months.
 Thaw in the refrigerator overnight before baking.
 You can also store fresh pie dough in the refrigerator for up to 5 days.

-If the butter gets too warm too fast the dough will contract, causing your pie crust to shrink.
-To reduce this, be sure to freeze or refrigerate your dough before putting it in the oven.
+If the butter gets too warm too fast, the dough will contract, causing your pie crust to shrink.
+To reduce this, freeze or refrigerate your dough before putting it in the oven.
 Also, pressing the dough firmly against the edge of the pie plate will make a seal that will help reduce shrinking.

-If you would like to use shortening in your pie crust then I recommend using ¼ cup of shortening and 12 tablespoons of butter.
+If you would like to use shortening in your pie crust, I recommend using ¼ cup of shortening and 12 tablespoons of butter.

 Recommended Recipes